 ASCR's laboratory-industrial partnership programs enable firms to solve otherwise intractable problems and to build a base of advanced HPC expertise.
 The ASCR collaborations provide DOE scientific and technical experts in a range of computational fields who help industry researchers learn about, troubleshoot and maximize their use of leadership-class computers.
 Meanwhile, through technology transfer and both open-source and feebased licensing, ASCR-derived HPC software is similarly boosting U.S. companies' profitability and competitive edge.

-researchers reduced the solution times for their 3-D combustor simulations and provided key insights into the design of their nextgeneration engines.
-Quieter, more fuel-efficient engines are aiding these companies, and their customers, in reaching greater heights in the extremely competitive airline and iet engine global market.
+companies, and their customers, in reaching greater heights in the extremely competitive airline and jet engine global market.